How To Build a Portfolio with Rare Coins

-Take a Balanced, Diversifed Approach
+Take a Balanced, Diversified Approach

 To build a successful collection of rare coins, we feel that it’s important to take a balanced and diversified approach.
-Once you''ve established a foundation in ordinary Gold Bullion and Silver Bullion, then Pre-1933 United States Rare Coins offer the next logical step to balance and diversify your precious metals.
+Once you've established a foundation in ordinary Gold Bullion and Silver Bullion, then Pre-1933 United States Rare Coins offer the next logical step to balance and diversify your precious metals.

 Be Conservative and Be Patient